mcgregormedia/MMWD-NivoSlider/ReadMe.txt

 Settings available: Title text colour, content text colour, text background colour, text background opacity, slider transition effect, slider transition speed, slider pause time, pause on hover.

-Use: To display the slider, use shortcode [mmuk-nivoslider].
+Use: To display the slider, use shortcode [mmwd-nivoslider].
 To use the current image library as slides, you will need to use the Regenerate Thumbnails plugin to resize your images.

 == Changelog ==
 1.0.6 06-01-2016